jotavare/ft_printf/README.md

 </p>

 ## ABOUT
-As part of the 42 common core, we are required to complete the ft_printf project, which involves recreating the well-known C library function, printf.
-This project provides a valuable learning opportunity in variadic arguments and structures, particularly if we intend to incorporate additional flags into our implementation of printf.
+This project involved recreating the well-known C library function, printf.
+This function provides a valuable learning opportunity in variadic arguments and structures, particularly if we intend to incorporate additional flags into our implementation of printf.

 <a href="https://github.com/jotavare/ft_printf/blob/master/subject/en_subject_ft_printf.pdf">Click here</a> for the subject of this project.